-- C. The Registrant shall provide investment advisory services specific to the needs of each client.
-Prior to providing investment advisory services, an investment adviser representative will ascertain each client's investment objective(s).
-Thereafter, the Registrant shall allocate and/or recommend that the client allocate investment assets consistent with the designated investment objective(s).
-The client may, at any time, impose reasonable restrictions, in writing, on the Registrant's services. - D. Registrant does not offer a wrap fee program for its investment advisory services.
-However, Registrant is a participating investment adviser in certain unaffiliated wrap and managed account fee programs.
-The programs for which Registrant manages investment advisory accounts on a discretionary basis are sponsored by LPL Financial (the "Program Sponsor").
-With respect to the wrap-fee and managed account program in which Registrant is a participating investment adviser, clients pay their fees directly to the Program Sponsor who, in turn, remit a portion of those fees to Registrant.
-The advisory fees remitted to Registrant are based upon an annual percentage of assets under management, and are calculated by the Program Sponsor. - E. As of December 31, 2020, the Registrant had \$516,954,887 in assets under management on a discretionary basis.
+- C. The Registrant provides investment advisory services specific to the needs of each client.
+Prior to providing investment advisory services, an investment adviser representative ascertains each client's investment objective(s).
+The client may, at any time, impose reasonable restrictions, in writing, on the types of securities or on a specific security. - D. Registrant does not offer a wrap fee program for its investment advisory services.
+Certain of our clients participate in a wrap fee program offered by LPL. - E. As of December 31, 2021, the Registrant had \$554,768,000 in assets under management on a discretionary basis.